cowork-ai/go-minimp3/README.md

 > Minimalistic, single-header library for decoding MP3. minimp3 is designed to be small, fast (with SSE and NEON support), and accurate (ISO conformant).

 go-minimp3 has a very simple interface, one function and one struct, and has zero external dependencies.
-However, CGo must be enabled to compile this package.
+However, Cgo must be enabled to compile this package.

 ## Interface